-- 1 The DSL connection has priority.
-If the DSL connection is up, then the Ethernet connection will be down. - 2 Make sure you have the Ethernet WAN port connected to a MODEM or Router. - 3 Make sure you configured a proper Ethernet WAN interface (Network Setting > Broadband screen) with the Internet account information provided by your ISP and that it is enabled. - 4 Check that the WAN interface you are connected to is in the same interface group as the Ethernet connection (Network Setting > Interface Group). - If you set up a WAN connection using bridging service, make sure you turn off the DHCP feature in the LAN screen to have the clients get WAN IP addresses directly from your ISP's DHCP server.
+- 1 Make sure you have the Ethernet WAN port connected to a MODEM or Router. - 2 Make sure you configured a proper Ethernet WAN interface (Network Setting > Broadband screen) with the Internet account information provided by your ISP and that it is enabled.

+- 3 Check that the WAN interface you are connected to is in the same interface group as the Ethernet connection (Network Setting > Interface Group). - 4 If you set up a WAN connection using bridging service, make sure you turn off the DHCP feature in the LAN screen to have the clients get WAN IP addresses directly from your ISP's DHCP server.